ODevStudio/Mscler/README.md

-# 💪 Mscler - Ultimate Workout Planner
+# 💪 Mscler - Workout Planner

 > **A lightweight, privacy-focused, and highly customizable workout generator and tracker.**